tigerfarm/tfptaskrouter/README.md

 1. [Configure](README.md#configure-your-taskrouter-workspace) your Twilio TaskRouter Workspace.
 2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an IVR, using Studio, to welcome the caller and put them into the TaskRouter queue.
-3. [Configure](README.md#configure-your-twilio-phone-number-to-use-the-studio-flow) your Twilio phone number to use the Studio IVR.
+3. [Configure](README.md#configure-your-twilio-phone-number-to-use-the-studio-ivr) your Twilio phone number to use the Studio IVR.
-4. [Deploy](README.md#deploy-the-taskrouter-worker-application) the TaskRouter Worker application and set the environment variables.
 5. [Test](README.md#test-the-call-work-flow-system) the call work flow system.

 Click [here](https://www.youtube.com/watch?v=OElX06i40Mg) for a video of me walking through the steps.